michaeljclark/rv8/README.md

 functions, single inheritance, operator overloading, variadiac templates and template based static polymorphism.
 RTTI and exceptions are *disallowed*.
 C++ virtual functions are *disallowed* in nano, micro and mini.
-C++ virtual functions are currently present in `src/gen` but will be removed when static polymorphism is implemented for generators (virtual functions are discouraged).
-The use of stringstream is temporarily permitted in `src/gen`, `src/model` and `src/util` (mini and macro) until a variadic template based string formatter has been implemented.
+C++ virtual functions are currently used in `src/gen` but will be removed when static polymorphism is implemented (virtual functions are discouraged).
+The use of stringstream is temporarily permitted in `src/gen` until it has been replaced with with variadic template based string formatter in `src/fmt`.

 Tools
 -----------------